SmartFox289/Gilhari_AWS/README.md

 If you are not using database present on the cloud, use `host.docker.internal` as endpoint.

+To learn more about the syntax and content of the `.jdx` file, refer Gilhari_README and the JDX Mannual provided in the SDK.

-Also, in this directory add the database's JDBC driver as a `.jar`.
+Now, in this directory add the database's JDBC driver as a `.jar`.

 > Gilhari framework ships three commonly used JDBC drivers in the directory `/node/node_modules/jdxnode/external_libs`
 But it is recommended to download and use the latest JDBC driver for your database.

 Add a file `.js` file in `config` to map "Employees" to the defined Employee container class.
-Repeat this for all the classes.
+Repeat this for all the classes (shown in manyToManyExample).

 Finally, create a `.config` file and fill in the required fields.